On the Morita invariance of Categorical Enumerative Invariants: Unital Calabi--Yau structures

 We are now ready to state the unital versions of Theorem \ref{thm:cyclic-model}.
 The situation is different in the odd and even cases.

 \begin{prop}~ Let $\CC$ be an \Ai-category with an odd strong Calabi--Yau structure $\phi$.
-Then there exists a cyclic, unital \Ai-category $\CC'$ and an unital \Ai-isomorphism $G_\CC: \CC'\to \CC$. \end{prop} \begin{proof} It follows from (the dual of) Corollary \ref{cor:exa_uni} that the odd Calabi--Yau structure $\phi\in HC^{\lambda}_1(\CC)^\vee$ lifts to an unital Calabi--Yau structure, meaning it is in the image of the natural map $HC_1^{un}(\CC)^\vee \to HC^{\lambda}_1(\CC)^\vee$.
-Note the lift will in general not be unique.
-This lift determines an unital strong homotopy inner product by Proposition \ref{prop_un_iso}.
-Applying Proposition \ref{prop:norm_darboux} to this unital strong homotopy inner product gives the desired result. \end{proof}
+Then there exists a cyclic, unital \Ai-category $\CC'$ and an unital \Ai-isomorphism $G_\CC: \CC'\to \CC$. \end{prop} \begin{proof} It follows from Corollary \ref{cor:exa_uni} that the odd Calabi--Yau structure $\phi\in HC^{\lambda}_1(\CC)^\vee$ lifts to an element $\phi^{un} \in HC_1^{un}(\CC)^\vee$ , meaning the natural map $HC_1^{un}(\CC)^\vee \to HC^{\lambda}_1(\CC)^\vee$ sends $\phi^{un}$ to $\phi$.
+Note the lift will, in general, not be unique.
+Since $\phi$ is non-degenerate, so will be the lift $\phi^{un}$.
+Therefore $\phi^{un}$ is an unital Calabi--Yau structures and hence determines an unital SHIP by Proposition \ref{prop_un_iso}.
+Applying Proposition \ref{prop:norm_darboux} to this unital SHIP gives the desired result. \end{proof}